yangmz0528/gh-actions-demo/README.md

    - Copy the full contents of `demo.yml`
    - Change the name to `Demo Workflow #2`
 2. Modify the workflow such that it will print (e.g. `cat` command) the contents of the `README.md` file
+   - How many workflow runs have been triggered?
+Ans: 2 workflow runs will trigger if there is 2 workflow

+## Activity 2b: Narrowing the Scope of Workflow Triggers
+Filters can be used to control when your workflow should run
+1. Back to the `main` branch
+2. Modify the workflow at `.github/workflows/demo2.yml` such that it gets triggered upon a push to the `main` branch only
+3. Commit, push and check the workflow executions status
+   - number of workflow runs depends on how many workflow is created
+   - workflow will still get triggered when you introduce a change to another branch